National Consortium for Languages Education

 Our network of Language Hubs aims to increase the number of pupils studying a language at GCSE helping them to improve their attainment in languages.
 Find out where your local hub is based and encourage your language teachers to make contact and become part of their network.

-Our new universal CPD eLearning platform will support language teachers to build their knowledge-competencies and skills through research-informed, evidence-based professional development.
-This digital learning space will be available from autumn 2024.
-In the meantime, teachers can join our taster webinars .
-Suggest to your language teachers that they join our mailing list to keep up-to-date
+Languages Teachers Online, our new CPD eLearning platform will support language teachers to build their knowledge-competencies and skills through research-informed, evidence-based professional development.
+This digital learning space will be available from December 2024.
+In the meantime, you can join our mailing list to keep up-to-date

 With one in every five of pupils already speaking a heritage language other than English, we are advocating for home, heritage and community languages.
 We can give you advice on how to strengthen links with your local community, support your pupils and boost your EBacc results.
 Read this guidance document.